bitrise-io/devcenter/_articles/tutorials/docker/run-your-build-locally-in-docker.md

     docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" --rm bitriseio/docker-android:latest bitrise run WORKFLOW

-!!! note
 If you want to just jump into the container and experiment inside, you can replace `--rm bitriseio/docker-android:latest bitrise run WORKFLOW` with `-it bitriseio/docker-android:latest bash` to start an interactive bash shell inside the container.
 E.g.: `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" -it bitriseio/docker-android:latest bash`.
 After this, if you want to, you can run `bitrise run WORKFLOW`, which will run the workflow inside the container.
-To exit from the container just run `exist`.
+To exit from the container, just run `exist`.

 _Don't forget to replace_ `_WORKFLOW_` _with the actual ID of your workflow in your_ `_bitrise.yml_`_,
-with something like _`_primary_`_!_
+with something like _`__primary__`!

 This command will share the current directory (the directory of your repository) as a shared volume with the docker container, and will make it available **inside** the